afinner/STEMMA-Hackathon-Team1/README.md

 Thanks to the organizers of the **Stemma Hackathon** ([Stemma](https://stemma.universityofgalway.ie/)), and to all those preserving and cataloguing manuscript poetry and to the [Portershed](https://portershed.com/) for facilitating this event

+## TODO
+- Finish `weighting.py` for csv
+- Build UI with flask for most popular poems